Wills

 Next steps

-Once the supplementary consultation period ends, we will analyse the responses to the consultation, which will inform the development of our final recommendations for reform on these two topics.
+We are now analysing the responses to the supplementary consultation, which will inform the development of our final recommendations for reform on these two topics.

-The remaining stages of our work will be to develop our final policy, and to prepare a final report and to instruct Parliamentary Counsel to draft a bill that would give effect to our recommendations.
+The remaining stages of our work will be to develop our final policy on all topics within our review, and to prepare a final report and to instruct Parliamentary Counsel to draft a bill that would give effect to our recommendations.
+We aim to publish the final report and draft bill in early 2025.

 Contact